AndyJames11/First-Project/README.md

     * #### Frequent visitor goals
         * As a frequent visitor, I want to see if there are any newly added pages or features.
-        * As a frequent visitor, I want to see if there have been any new photos added or updates to the Discord Bot.
+        * As a frequent visitor, I want to see if the developer is still open to work.

 * ## Design
     * #### Colour Scheme